List of Mobile Suit Gundam 00 characters: Crew of the Ptolemaios

 Initially, Lasse served as the gunner for the Celestial Being mothership Ptolemaios.
 He also piloted the GNR-001 GN Arms, a transformable weapon docking system for the four Gundams.
-In the final battle with the UN forces, Lasse helps Setsuna fight Alejandro Corner in the Alvatore/Alvaaron; though he survives the battle, his health suffers from overexposure to Fake GN particles.
-In the second season, he serves as the Ptolemaios II's main helmsman but during the season's final battle he briefly pilots the 0 Gundam until it runs out of power.
+In the final battle with the UN forces, Lasse helps Setsuna fight Alejandro Corner in the Alvatore/Alvaaron.
+Though he survives the battle, his health suffers from overexposure to Fake GN particles.
+In the second season, he serves as the Ptolemaios II main helmsman, but during the season's final battle he briefly pilots the 0 Gundam until it runs out of power.
 At the end of the season, Lasse remains part of Celestial Being.
-At the Gundam 00 Movie he has fully recovered from the overexposure thanks to Setsuna's Trans Am burst made at the end of the second season.
+In the Gundam 00 Movie he has fully recovered from the overexposure thanks to Setsuna's Trans Am burst at the end of the second season.